BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## Hack The Box Fortress: AWS

 I was super excited when I started this Fortress.
-After so many labs and exercises, this seemed like the final boss where I could combine everything I knew in one huge challenge.
+After so many labs and exercises, it felt like the final boss where I could combine everything I knew into one big challenge.
 Unfortunately I didn't love this fortress, it felt a bit too CTFy at times and not very cloud focused.
 It's mostly web pentesting so I wouldn't recommend it if you're looking to practice cloud pentesting in specific.
-Don't get me wrong, Hack The Box is absolutely amazing, but my expectations were different for this fortress.
-I decided to keep it in this post anyway.
+Don't get me wrong, Hack The Box is absolutely amazing, but I was expecting something different.
+Still, I decided to keep it in this post anyway.

-Due to Hack The Box's policy I cannot give you a walkthrough, but I still left a couple of cloud related notes here
+Due to Hack The Box's policy I cannot share a walkthrough.
+Either way I've included a couple of cloud related notes below

 You can set pass the endpoint URL programatically with the `--endpoint-url` flag
 ```